 Careless driving can also be known as driving without due care and attention.
 You will be charged with this offence if your standards of driving fall below the standard expected of a reasonable, prudent and competent driver.
 Some examples of careless driving are:

 - Undertaking vehicles

 - Emerging from a side road into the path of another vehicle

 - Reading a newspaper, map or other item

 - Tailgating another vehicle

 - Eating or drinking whilst driving

 Although this is a short list, there are any number of scenarios in which you may be charged with careless driving.
 As this charge is relevant to any lapse in the standard of your driving, regardless of the reasons why.
-It is for this very reason that you need specialist help from a solicitor experienced in motoring offence law, who will be able to give you the advice you need to try to get the best outcome in the circumstances.
+It is for this very reason that you need specialist help from a solicitor experienced in motoring offence law.
+We will be able to give you the advice you need to try to get the best outcome in the circumstances.